Create Your French Bulldog's Shop

 Easy-Going, Playful, Intelligent and Assertive

-Mystery and speculation taint the history of this little doggy.
-But it’s most likely that they originated from miniature Bulldogs, a cross between a British Bulldog and a Terrier, and were then bough to France by lace workers from the UK looking for employment, during the Industrial Revolution, in the 1800’s.
-The Lace workers were breed buffs and used these doggies to warm their laps whilst they worked.
-The British didn’t like the French Bulldogs as they thought they were too small to be of use, but the French loved them, and they soon became fashion symbols of the rich and famous!
-It took a while for the British to get on board with the idea of the breed, but eventually they fell in favour and are now one of the most popular breeds here!
+Mystery and speculation taint the history of this little pup.
+However, it's most likely that they originated from miniature Bulldogs, a cross between a British Bulldog and a Terrier, and were then bought to France by lace workers from the UK looking for employment, during the Industrial Revolution.
+The Lace workers were breed buffs and used these dogs to warm their laps whilst they worked.
+The British didn't like the French Bulldogs as they thought they were too small to be of use, but the French loved them, and they soon became fashion symbols of the rich and famous!
+It took a while for the British to get on board with the idea of the breed, but eventually, they fell in favour and are now one of the most popular breeds here!

 |Kennel Club Group||Utility|